 The highwalls on the north, east, and south are essentially complete (excavated benches); while the southern side of the pit is still being actively mined (blasting and loading).
-No extraction of limestone was occurring during the inspection New material was being placed on the southern portion of the WMSA [See PHOTO #1 and PHOTO #2.]
+No extraction of limestone was occurring during the inspection New material was being placed on the southern portion of the WMSA [See also PHOTO #2.]